Renewing your licence as a nurse or midwife is no longer as hectic as it used to be thanks to the incorporation of technology in the process.

 How to renew your Nursing and Midwifery Council of Nigeria license

-First, it is important to note that you can’t practise as a nurse or midwife without a licence no matter where you have been trained.
+First, it is important to note that you can’t pratice as a nurse or midwife without a license, no matter where you have been trained.
+So, to ensure you can qualify for Nurse Coach Job Opportunities you will want to follow any licensing requirements.
 This is in accordance with the section 5 of the Amended Decree 54 of 1988 which states that “No Nurse shall be allowed to practice or continue to practice in any year except such a Nurse has paid Licensing fees as prescribed by the Council”.

 The steps to take in renewing your licence are highlighted below: